wingbackapp/kind/README.md

 In database, the id is just an `uuid`.
 The kind of the id in the database is implicitly given by the query and your DB structure, there's no additional check on reading/writing from rust to the DB and you don't have to change the DB structure when starting to use Kind.

-The `Id` type implements `Encode` and `Decode`, so that it can be used transparently in sqlx queries just like any other primary type.
+The `Id` type implements `Encode` and `Decode`, so that it can be used transparently in sqlx queries just like any other primary type (arrays of `Id` are supported too, which is convenient with PostgreSQL).

-As for serde, FromRow implementation on Ided is automatically deduced from the implementation on the raw struct.
+As for serde, `FromRow` implementation on `Ided` is automatically deduced from the implementation on the raw struct.

 So you will usually just declare your struct like this to have the `Ided` loaded from an `sqlx::Row` containing both the `id` column and the ones of the raw struct: